Wildflowers for Bees: Why They Matter

 9. Oxeye Daisy (Leucanthemum vulgare)

-This herbaceous perennial grows from 1 – 3 fee tall with beautiful white daisy flowers.
+This herbaceous perennial grows from 1 – 3 feet tall with beautiful white daisy flowers.
 One plant can have up to 40 flowering stems.

 They bloom all Summer.
 Plants produce a lot of seed and spread by rhizomes too.
-Considered invasive in some areas.
+Considered invasive in some areas-check with local nursery for more info.

 10. White Clover (Trifolium repens)